arm-hpc-user-group/eahpc-2022/README.md

 ## EAHPC-2022 - Embracing Arm for High Performance Computing Workshop

+Please see the webpage version of this site [here](https://arm-hpc-user-group.github.io/eahpc-2022/).

 # Registration

 Please register for [IEEE Cluster here](https://clustercomp.org/2022/registration/) to join the EA-HPC workshop event on September 6-9.
 We anticipate that this event will be held in person.